The Facebook Query Language allows you to write SQL-like queries to fetch data

 will still return an array of hashes, but this time the hashes will have a

-and fql_result_set
+name and fql_result_set key.

 results for that particular query.

-1 2 3 4 5 6 7 8 9 10 |
+1 2 3 4 5 6 7 8 9 10 | |

 For more information on how the use FQL you can check out the official developer documentation.